Ashrithhn/html-projects/README.md

 # HTML Projects Collection

 Welcome to my collection of HTML projects!
-This repository contains various web development experiments and demos showcasing modern HTML, CSS, and JavaScript techniques.
+This repository contains various web development experiments and demos showcasing modern HTML, CSS, and JavaScript techniques,and guidance.

 ## Projects Included